Requirements for payslip reporting

-Under proposed measures, employers will be required to report on employee payslips:
+Under government legislation, employers are required to report the following details on employee payslips:

-- The period over which the contributions were accrued, and
+- The period over which the contributions were accrued

 If you make super contributions under a salary sacrifice arrangement or extra super contributions to a super fund for an employee, you may need to report those contributions on your employee's payment summary.

-These contributions are called 'Reportable Employer Superannuation Contributions (RESCs).
-RESCs are those contributions where all of the following apply:
+These contributions are called 'Reportable Employer Superannuation Contributions' (RESCs).
+RESCs are contributions where all of the following apply: